naorlivne/spotinst_kubernetes_cluster_autoscaler/README.md

 ### with RBAC configured

+When RBAC is enabled you need to configure read-only access to the kubernetes cluster & to the [metrics-server](https://github.com/kubernetes-sigs/metrics-server).

 [This configuration](kubernetes_in_cluster_example_config/with_rbac.yaml) provides an example on how to run spotinst_kubernetes_cluster_autoscaler on a kubernetes cluster that's configured with RBAC as cron job every minute.

 You can run it with the following command: